capitalch/trace/tracking.md

 17. Database backup strategy
 18. Payment gateway for purchase of Trace
 19. Backup and restore strategy
 20. Upgrade database for all instances

+# 20-03-2022
+1. Workbench: categories, Brands to sort
+2. Optimized Accounts launchpad

+# 10-03-2022 - 19-03-2033
+1. Misc bug fix
+2. Stock and ageing report, Sales report
+3. DB scripts creation and upload

 # 08-03-2022 - 09-03-2022
 1. Database table modifications done for all schemas